-Created by a pharmacist from Maranhão, Guaraná Jesus has survived generations, won over consumers with its sweet formula and pink color, and kept its identity alive even after being bought by Coca-Cola.
+Created by a Maranhense pharmacist, Guaraná Jesus overcame generations, won consumers with its sweet formula and pink color, and kept its identity alive even after being bought by Coca-Cola

-Sweet, pink and with a striking label, Guaraná Jesus is one of the best-known soft drinks in Brazil.
-Created in Maranhão, it has become a symbol of regional identity and crossed decades maintaining its original characteristics, even after being purchased by a multinational.
+Sweet, pink, and with a striking label, Guaraná Jesus is one of the most well-known soft drinks in Brazil.
+Created in Maranhão, it became a symbol of regional identity and crossed decades maintaining its original characteristics, even after being bought by a multinational.

 It all started with Jesus Norberto Gomes, a young man from the interior of the state.
 Born in Vitória do Mearim, he moved to São Luís at the age of 14.

 He got his first job in a pharmacy, where he learned formulas and recipes.
-With effort, he bought his own pharmacy, called Galvão.
+With hard work, he bought his own pharmacy, called Galvão.

 -